Learning to flock in open space by avoiding collisions and staying together: Methods

 where $\xi_i^t$ is a random unit vector with zero mean and delta correlations,

-Note that agents first update their heading via Eq.~(\ref{s_t}) and then their position by Eq.~(\ref{r_t}), a sketch of the dynamics is given in Fig.~\ref{graphic_summary}a.
-Note also that for $\beta=0$ this rule reduces to the standard Vicsek model with topological interactions\cite{Ginelli2010}.
-The relative importance of the attraction towards the local center of mass w.r.t. the alignment interaction is measured by the {\it action} parameter $\beta$, which may depend on the local state of individual agents and will be optimized via a reinforcement learning algorithm.
-Note that attractive forces are expressed as an (overdamped) torque acting on the particles heading as in Ref. \cite{Chate2004}, so that particles heading always coincides with their direction of motion, a framework suitable for active agents that interact via social forces without physical collisions.
+Agents first update their heading via Eq. (\ref{s_t}) and then their position by Eq. (\ref{r_t}), a sketch of the dynamics is given in Fig.~\ref{graphic_summary}a.
+Note that for $\beta=0$ this rule reduces to the standard Vicsek model with topological interactions \cite{ginelli2010relevance}, while $\beta=1$ gives complete attraction towards the center of mass of local neighbours, that is an attraction dominated dynamics.
+The relative coupling strength is thus the crucial parameter that will be optimized via the reinforcement learning algorithm described in the next subsection.
+Note finally that attractive forces are expressed as an (overdamped) torque acting on the particles heading as in Ref. \cite{gregoire2004onset}, so that particles heading always coincides with their direction of motion, a framework suitable for active agents that interact via social forces without physical collisions.